Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Step 1.
 Gastric lavage

-When the first symptoms appear, you need to remove the remnants of toxic food from the body.
-For this, the stomach is washed. actions are the same as for first aid.
+When the first symptoms appear, the remaining toxic food must be removed from the body.
+To do this, wash the stomach.
+The actions are the same as when providing first aid.

-1. Prepare a weak solution of potassium permanganate (potassium permanganate) or baking soda (1 tablespoon of soda for 1.5–2 liters of water at room temperature).
+1. Prepare a weak solution of potassium permanganate (potassium permanganate) or baking soda (1 tablespoon of soda per 1.5–2 liters of water at room temperature).

-3. Induce vomiting (two fingers press on the root of the tongue).
+3. Induce vomiting (press the root of the tongue with two fingers).

 4. Repeat the procedure several times until the vomit is clear.

 Sorbents are drugs that help remove toxins from the body.
-The most famous of these is activated carbon.
+The most famous of them is activated carbon.

-Activated carbon reduces the absorption of toxins, salts of heavy metals, alkaloids and other harmful substances into the gastrointestinal tract, and also promotes their removal from the body.
+Activated carbon reduces the absorption of toxins, heavy metal salts, alkaloids and other harmful substances into the gastrointestinal tract, and also promotes their removal from the body.

 Dosage for poisoning: one tablet for every 10 kg of body weight.